PlaidCloud/website/content/en/docs/concepts/security/overview.md

-In many ways, the Cloud (or co-located servers, or the corporate datacenter) is the [trusted computing base](https://en.wikipedia.org/wiki/Trusted_computing_base) of a Kubernetes cluster.
+In many ways, the Cloud (or co-located servers, or the corporate datacenter) is the [trusted computing base](https://en.wikipedia.org/wiki/Trusted_computing_base) of a PlaidCloud cluster.
 If the Cloud layer is vulnerable (or configured in a vulnerable way) then there is no guarantee that the components built on top of this base are secure.
 Each cloud provider makes security recommendations for running workloads securely in their environment.

 ### Cloud provider security

-If you are running a Kubernetes cluster on your own hardware or a different cloud provider, consult your documentation for security best practices.
+If you are running a PlaidCloud cluster on your own hardware or a different cloud provider, consult your documentation for security best practices.
 Here are links to some of the popular cloud providers' security documentation: